 A capacitive touch switch is a type of electronic switch that detects touch or proximity by measuring changes in capacitance.
 Capacitance is the ability of a system to store an electric charge.
 In a capacitive touch switch, there is a sensor that is sensitive to changes in capacitance caused by the presence or proximity of a conductive object, such as a human finger.

-When a user touches the surface of a capacitive touch switch or comes close to it, the capacitance of the system changes, and this change is detected by the sensor.
-The switch then registers the touch or proximity event and triggers the desired response, such as turning on a light, changing settings, or executing a specific command in a device.
+When a user touches the surface of a capacitive touch switch, the capacitance of the system changes, and this change is detected by the sensor.
+The switch then registers the touch or proximity event and triggers the desired response, such as turning on a light, changing settings or executing a specific command in a device.

 How Does a Capacitive Touch Switch Work?